 Dry-powder inhalers (DPIs) are breath-actuated devices that release the medicine in the form of a dry powder when the user breathes in.
-Each manufacturer uses a different brand of DPI for their individual products.
 Although DPIs minimize the potential difficulties in coordinating the press-and-breathe action of the MDI, these delivery systems tend to result in more dosage variations than MDIs at low inspiratory flow rates (less than 20 L/min).